Important Vaccine and Booster Information for Students Arriving from Outside the United States

 Please note: These protocols are subject to change.
 Refer to the latest CDC guidance regarding Non-U.S. citizens and Non-U.S. immigrants traveling to the United States

-For students arriving in the U.S. who are up to date with a *WHO authorized vaccine:
+For students arriving in the U.S.

 It is strongly recommended that you get tested with a viral test 3-5 days after arrival unless you have documentation of having recovered from COVID-19 in the past 90 days.

 No self-quarantine protocol is required, but you should self-monitor for symptoms, and test if you experience any symptoms.
 If you have questions or concerns about potential COVID symptoms, please contact the HEAL Line at 301-405-4325.
 If you test positive, you must report your result to return.umd.edu.